masashitanimura/2.0/pages/html5players/html5players_wsdemo.md

 ---
-title: Playing Videos Using evoplayers.html
+title: Playing Videos Using WebSockets
 keywords: websocket
 sidebar: html5players_sidebar
 permalink: html5players_wsdemo.html
 folder: html5players
-toc: false
+toc: true
 ---

 Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as: pulled RTMP/RTSP streams, lazy pulled streams and playlist files.
 Follow the instructions below on how to use webSocket for streaming:

+## WebSocket Streaming

 1. Access the test page `demo/evoplayers.html`